About St. Stephen’s Church

 We foster healing and wholeness.

 We seek to be a place of refuge from the stress of modern life and renewal for those who have been harmed or disillusioned by the church.
 Through music and worship, support groups and small groups, and a myriad of pastoral care ministries, we nurture an environment of healing and hope.
-Our evening worship and fellowship has been a particular source of healing for many people.
+Our evening worship and fellowship have been particular sources of healing for many people.
 We host a variety of 12-step and recovery groups, yoga classes, and other programs supporting health and wellness.
 Above all, we seek to battle the plague of isolation by fostering a sense of belonging.

 We value diversity and inclusion.